maxsonBraunLab/ChIP-seq-pipeline/README.md

 $ squeue -u your_username
 ```

-Once you have finished the pipeline and custom analyses, you can generate a report via the `config.yaml` file by ticking the `gen_report` flag yes, filling out subsequent fields, and re-running SnakeMake again.
+Once you have finished the pipeline, you can generate a report via the `config.yaml` file by ticking the `gen_report` flag yes, filling out subsequent fields, and re-running SnakeMake again.

 Methods
 ======================